Confederated Salish and Kootenai Tribes: Economy

-The tribes own and jointly operate a valuable hydropower dam, called Séliš Ksanka Ql'ispé Dam (formerly known as Kerr Dam).
+The tribes own and jointly operate a valuable hydropower dam, called Séliš Ksanka Ql'ispé Dam, formerly known as Kerr Dam.
 They are the first Indian nation in the United States to own a hydroelectric dam.
-CSKT also operates the only local electricity provider Mission Valley Power, as well as S&K Electronics (founded 1984), and the internationally operating S&K Technologies (founded 1999).
+CSKT operates the only local electricity provider Mission Valley Power.
+They own S&K Electronics, founded in 1984, and the internationally operating S&K Technologies, founded in 1999.

-Other tribal businesses are the KwaTaqNuk Resort & Casino in Polson (county seat of Lake County and most populous community on the reservation) and Gray Wolf Peak Casino in Evaro, Montana.
+Other tribal businesses are the KwaTaqNuk Resort & Casino in Polson, county seat of Lake County and most populous community on the reservation, and the Gray Wolf Peak Casino in Evaro, Montana.